 The 2019 UK Government Environmental Reporting Guidelines and the GHG Protocol Corporate Accounting and Reporting Standard (revised edition) were followed.
-The 2022 UK Government GHG Conversion Factors for Company Reporting were used in emission calculations.
+The 2023 UK Government GHG Conversion Factors for Company Reporting were used in emission calculations.
 The report has been reviewed independently by Briar Consulting Engineers Limited.

-The electricity, gas, and minibus diesel consumption were compiled from invoice records.
-Biomass usage was calculated by using meter readings on the biomass boiler installed.
-Mileage claims were used to calculate energy use and emissions associated with grey fleet.
+The electricity and gas and consumption were compiled from invoice records.
+Mileage claims were used to calculate energy use and emissions associated with grey fleet and minibuses respectively.
+Biomass consumption was not reported this year as the boiler is no longer in use.
 On site renewable solar photovoltaic electricity is included within scope 1 and excludes exported energy.
-Exported energy is not measured but estimated to be 50%.
 Generally gross calorific values were used except for grey fleet mileage energy calculations as per Government GHG Conversion Factors.

-The associated emissions are divided into mandatory and voluntary emissions according to the 2018 Regulations, then further divided into the direct combustion of fuels and the operation of facilities (scope 1), indirect emissions from purchased electricity (scope 2) and further indirect emissions that occur as a consequence of Trust activities but occur from sources not owned or controlled by the organisation (scope 3).
+The associated emissions are divided into mandatory and voluntary emissions according to the 2018 Regulations, then further divided into the direct combustion of fuels and the operation of facilities (scope 1), indirect emissions from purchased electricity (scope 2) and further indirect emissions that occur because of Trust activities but occur from sources not owned or controlled by the organisation (scope 3).